rubyworks/brite/README.md

 [Brite website](https://rubyworks.github.com/brite) and see the [Getting Started Tutorial](https://github.com/rubyworks/brite/wiki/Getting-Started).

-For a quick start, have a look at the {brite-site repository}[https://github.com/rubyworks/brite-site], which contains a generic Brite project anyone can use to start their own Brite Site.
+For a quick start, have a look at the [brite-site repository](https://github.com/rubyworks/brite-site), which contains a generic Brite project anyone can use to start their own Brite Site.

 To get further under the hood, see Brite source code in the